Vehrik/FarOut/Characters/Physiology.md

 OCCUPIED SPACE

-    The "Real World Analogue" subheading refers to the rough body-mass of a thing that actually exists.
-It does not lock you into a specific distribution of that body mass at Character Creation.
-Whether you take on a huge snake-like body, or a sentient, sixed-leg spider form it best determined by having a discussion about it with your GM, they will probably have some ideas about the Game World that limit what kind of Anatomies/Forms/Species would "fit".
-Often, GM's will tell you enough about the World they're building (or otherwise refer to premade Worlds) that you will get an idea what's allowed and what isn't.
-In any event, the only tangible number that must be refered during this discussion is your Character's Occupied Space.

     Character's possess a range of natural postures or movement patterns during active combat scenarios.
 This "field of probability" in-game is represented by a number of cubes that are 5ft long, 5ft wide and 5ft tall [5x5x5] in